Harley-Davidson SWOT Analysis & Recommendations

 Harley-Davidson experiences aggressive competition, which in the SWOT analysis framework is a threat against the business.
 For example, Honda and other motorcycle manufacturers are aggressive in selling low-cost products.
 In addition, Harley-Davidson faces the threat of imitation, which is an external factor that could reduce the competitiveness of the company’s products.
 In this SWOT analysis, this threat weakens the company’s sales and enables imitators to benefit from the company’s chopper designs.
 These external factors are contributors to strong competitive rivalry in the industry (See Porter’s Five Forces Analysis of Harley-Davidson Inc.).
 Furthermore, this SWOT analysis points to the increasing preference for electric vehicles as a threat to the motorcycle business.
 The PESTEL/PESTLE analysis of Harley-Davidson Inc. establishes that this threat is a trend that supports business sustainability and ecologically sound products.
 Preference for electric vehicles could reduce the attractiveness of the company’s motorcycles, which are known for internal combustion engines.
 The threats in this SWOT analysis put emphasis on strategic changes, such as a more stringent corporate social responsibility strategy with regard to Harley-Davidson’s stakeholders.

-Key Points & Recommendations – SWOT Analysis of Harley-Davidson Inc.
+Recommendations – SWOT Analysis of Harley-Davidson

 This SWOT analysis of Harley-Davidson reveals the need for reforms in the business.
 The global motorcycle market presents opportunities for growth, but the company has a narrow product mix, limited market reach, and a limited supply chain.
-The firm also needs to address environmentalism that impacts the competitiveness of gasoline-powered motorcycles.
+Harley-Davidson also needs to address environmentalism that impacts the competitiveness of gasoline-powered motorcycles.
 The following are some recommendations for Harley-Davidson Inc. to further address the issues raised in this SWOT analysis of the business:

 2. Globally expand manufacturing and sales, especially in developing markets.